FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 {% remote_include https://raw.githubusercontent.com/FusionAuth/fusionauth-example-dotnet-guide/main/SetupDotnet/Program.cs %}
 ```

-Currently, the app lets you log in but there’s no way to log out.
-Next, you’ll build the logout functionality and page.
-This will
+Currently, the app lets you log in but there's no way to log out.
+Next, you'll build the logout functionality and page.
+This will:

 - Remove the session cookie.
 - Redirect to the FusionAuth OAuth logout endpoint.

-FusionAuth will then destroy its session and redirect the user back to the app’s configured logout URL.
+FusionAuth will then destroy its session and redirect the user back to the app's configured logout URL.

 Add the following file to the `Pages` directory and call it `Logout.cshtml.cs`: